Johnson & Johnson COVID-19 vaccine produces strong immune response in early trial

 REUTERS: A single dose of Johnson & Johnson's experimental COVID-19 vaccine produced a strong immune response against the novel coronavirus in an early-to-mid stage clinical trial, according to interim results published on Friday (Sep 25).

 The vaccine, called Ad26.COV2.S, was equally well-tolerated at two different doses, the results showed.
-A single shot, versus a rival two-dose approach being tested by Moderna Inc and Pfizer Inc , could simplify distribution of the vaccine.
+A single shot, versus a rival two-dose approach being tested by Moderna and Pfizer, could simplify distribution of the vaccine.

 However, it is unclear whether elderly people, one of the populations most at risk from the virus, will be protected to the same degree as younger people with the J&J vaccine.